 The White parts, designed to be separated and not composted, will be disposed of with the general waste.
 While the Green items, which are compostable, will be managed in an industrial composting facility together with the rest of the organic waste from the hotel.
 Made out of recycled PLA and plant-based pigments, the green parts will become biogas and soil after 10 days in an industrial anaerobic digestion plant.
 The energy created by a kit could power a standard LED light bulb for a day.
 The organic matter left could be used as a soil fertilizer.

 1st prize at the Make Me! competition during Łódź Design Festival 2020

-Nomination in the “industrial design” category at the Ro Plastic Prize 2020
+Finalist for the “Industrial Design” category at the Ro Plastic Prize 2020

 Video by Peter Fleming